kprokopi/MachineLearning/README.md

 All codes use [XGboost algorithm](https://xgboost.readthedocs.io/en/latest/#).

 Python notebooks available:
-1. with 12 features,
+1. with 12 features
 2. with 17 features
 3. with 18 features (experimental)

 Python codes available:
-1. with 17 features,
+1. with 17 features
 2. with 17 features with GPU support
 3. with 17 with GridSearchCV
 4. with 18 features (experimental)